cjherman6/interview/README.md

 # Interview

-## Skills I can Bring to the table
+## A few skills I can bring to the table

 ## Customer Segmentation (RFM)